rivkamitchell/Deep-Learning-Project/README.md

-# A law of large numbers for neural networks
+# A law of large numbers

 Neural networks are enormously valuable tools in tasks related to classification and automation.
 As a result or their practical strength, a significant interest in the development of our understanding of